euan-smith/t-matrix/README.md

 - [Matrix.det](#det) returns the determinant of a matrix.
 - [Matrix.trace](#trace) returns the trace (the sum of the diagonal) of a matrix.
 - [Matrix.kron](#kron) returns the Kronecker product of two matrices.
+- [Matrix.mapMany](#mapMany) is an extension of the [matrix.map](#Matrix+map) which takes an arbitrary list of matrices and a mapping lambda function to create a new matrix.
+This can be a much more concise method to use if you end up with many nested or chained arithmetic operations.

 ## <a id="guide-binary"></a> Binary matrices
-There is just on function required for binary matrices, [Matrix.bin](#bin), which acts as a creation function, a conversion function or to map the contents of several matrices to a binary matrix.  the standard [matrix.get](#Matrix+get) and [matrix.set](#Matrix+set) both can be used with binary matrices for indexing into and modifying matrix contents.
+There is just one function required for binary matrices, [Matrix.bin](#bin), which acts as a creation function, a conversion function or to map the contents of several matrices to a binary matrix.  the standard [matrix.get](#Matrix+get) and [matrix.set](#Matrix+set) both can be used with binary matrices for indexing into and modifying matrix contents.

 ## <a id="guide-manipulation"></a> Matrix manipulation
 Again just the most essential matrix manipulation methods have been implemented so far.
 More will follow, however the flexibility of the matrix [get](#Matrix+get) and [set](#Matrix+set) methods should allow most others to be composed.